taosdata/grafanaplugin/README.md

 Type `install.sh --help` for the full usage of the script.

-### Install from Configuration
+### Install with GUI

 The TDengine data source plugin is already published as a signed Grafana plugin.
-You can easily install it from Grafana configuration interface.
+You can easily install it from Grafana Configuration GUI.
 In any platform you already installed Grafana, you can open the URL http://localhost:3000 then click plugin menu from left panel.

 ![click plugin menu](https://raw.githubusercontent.com/taosdata/grafanaplugin/master/assets/click-plugin-menu-from-config.png)